Advanced Training and Education

 Junior staff can attend six master study courses at the HECTOR School of Engineering and Management.
 The courses are run in English and provide engineers, computer scientists, and economists with specialized knowledge in engineering combined with management know-how.
 The programs are designed for a period of 18 months including ten attendance periods of two weeks each at Karlsruhe.
 After successful completion, students are awarded the Master of Science degree of the KIT.

-Massive Open Online Courses (MOOCs) are purely digital courses.
-They combine knowledge transfer with interactive elements as video clips, and tasks.
-Unlike other online-based advanced trainings, there is no maximum number of participants and no restriction on admission.
 KIT offers free online courses via the "Open Courses KIT" platform, which are not linked to any conditions.
 The training offered includes, for example, courses against chronic procrastination, on acquiring research skills, on recognizing fraudulent messages, or on safeguarding good scientific practice.
+The online-based advanced trainings combine knowledge transfer with interactive elements as video clips, and tasks.